Acorns vs Betterment for First-Time Investors 2026: Which Robo-Advisor Actually Delivers?

 - One-time financial planning packages — $199–$399: Available à la carte

-Best for: Goal-oriented investors, anyone with a balance over $5,000, people who want tax efficiency, and anyone eyeing retirement planning.
+Best for: Goal-oriented investors, anyone with a balance over $5,000, people who want tax efficiency, and anyone thinking about retirement planning.

 Feature-by-Feature Breakdown: Acorns vs Betterment